 1. Be able to describe the impact of developments in biology on classification systems, including the use of DNA analysis to classify organisms

-Chapter B6.4 How is biodiversity threatened and how can we protect it?
+Chapter Topic B6.4 How is biodiversity threatened and how can we protect it?

 The biodiversity of the Earth, or of a particular area, is the combination of the diversity of living organisms, the diversity of genes these organisms have, and the diversity of ecosystems.
 The biodiversity of many areas is being reduced by activities related to increasing human population size, industrialisation and globalisation.
 Such interactions can result in ecosystems being damaged or destroyed, populations dying out, and species becoming extinct when conditions change more quickly than they can adapt.
 Humans can interact with ecosystems positively by using ecosystem resources in a sustainable way (at the same rate as they can be replaced), and by protecting and conserving biodiversity.
 All organisms, including humans, depend on other organisms and the environment for their survival.
 Protecting and conserving biodiversity will help ensure we can continue to provide the human population with food, materials and medicines.
 Biodiversity can be protected at different levels, including protection of individual species, protection of ecosystems, and control of activities that contribute to global climate change.
 Decisions about protecting and conserving biodiversity are affected by ecological, economic, moral and political issues.